rekeye/advent-of-code/README.md

 ## Installing

-Install the package with `npm install rekeye-advent-of-code`
+Install the package with `npm install @rekeye/advent-of-code`

 ## Usage